Snoozeds/dankrpg-web/src/pages/privacy.md

 ## Contacting Us:

-If you have any questions regarding this privacy policy, you may contact us at [our email](mailto:support@snoozeds.com), or [Discord server](https://discord.com/invite/Cc3xBSpWeB) **(preferred).**
+If you have any questions regarding this Policy, you may contact us at [our email](mailto:support@snoozeds.com), or [Discord server](https://discord.com/invite/Cc3xBSpWeB) **(preferred).**

-## Changes to this policy:
+## Changes to this Policy:

-This privacy policy is subject to change at any time, without notice. <br></br>
+This Policy is subject to change at any time, without notice. <br></br>
-However, we will notify you of any changes to this policy by updating the [project's Github](https://github.com/Snoozeds/dankrpg-web) with commits that contain the changes.
+However, we may notify you of any changes to this Policy by updating the [project's Github](https://github.com/Snoozeds/dankrpg-web) with commits that contain the changes.